 - a.
-The Student Organization may request to have the case adjudicated by a Student Conduct Panel (SCP), for eligible cases per 6-402, or a Hearing Officer. - b.
-The Dean of Students will give notice, per section 6-401(k), to the Student Organization's Officer(s) at least 5 days before the hearing date. - c.
+The Student Organization may request to have the case adjudicated by a Student Conduct Panel (SCP), for eligible cases per Sec.
+6-402, or a Hearing Officer. - b.
+The Dean of Students will give notice, per Sec.
+6-401(k), to the Student Organization's Officer(s) at least five (5) days before the hearing date. - c.
 The notice will: - 1. state the date, time, and location of the hearing; - 2. inform the Student Organization Officer(s) of their rights as outlined in this section. - d.
-The Hearing Officer or SCP may elect to call and question witnesses as necessary, including the investigator(s) who compiled the investigative report.
-The Student Organization may question any witnesses called by submitting written questions to the Hearing Officer or SCP. - e.
-The Student Organization will be given the opportunity, in person or in writing, to submit or give a statement to the Hearing Officer or SCP and to respond to any information provided by witnesses. - f.
-The Hearing Officer or SCP may question the Student Organization Officer(s).

-- g.
+The Dean of Students will establish hearing procedure and share that procedure with the student organization in advance of the hearing.
+Hearing procedures are posted on the Dean of Students website. - e.
 The Student Organization may bring an Advisor of their choosing to the hearing.
-The Advisor may not speak on behalf of the Student Organization, question witnesses, or actively participate in the hearing other than to advise the Student Organization Officer(s). - h.
-The Hearing Officer or SCP will render a written decision that will include whether the student is responsible for a violation, the findings of fact in support of the decision, and sanction(s) assessed, if applicable.
+The Advisor may not speak on behalf of the Student Organization, question witnesses, or actively participate in the hearing other than to advise the Student Organization Officer(s).
+In accordance with Sec.
+6-402(2), a Sponsored Student Organization must use their Sponsored Student Organization Advisor or a university staff or faculty member from the sponsoring Academic or Administrative Unit as their disciplinary proceeding Advisor. - f.
+The Hearing Officer or SCP will render a written decision that will include whether the Student Organization is responsible for a violation and the findings of fact in support of the decision.
 The Student Organization and the Dean of Students will each be given a copy of the decision.
-The written decision is the official outcome on the matter from which any appeal is based. - i.
-The Hearing Officer or SCP shall make every effort to complete the written decision within five days of the hearing.
-If the Hearing Officer or SCP is unable to issue the written decision within five days, they shall provide notice of the delay and the new date for completion to the Student Organization and the Dean of Students. - j.
-In Track C cases, subject to the Family Educational Rights and Privacy Act (FERPA) and other applicable law, the Dean of Students shall, upon receipt of the Hearing Officer's decision, forward copies of the decision to the Complainant, if applicable. - k.
-In cases involving allegations of crimes of violence, as defined in the Family Educational Rights and Privacy Act (FERPA) and other applicable law, the Dean of Students shall notify the alleged victim(s) of the final outcome. - I. If the Student Organization is found responsible, the development of outcomes will take place as described in Section 6-510.
+The written decision is the official outcome on the matter from which any appeal is based. - g.
+The Hearing Officer or SCP shall make every effort to complete the written decision within five (5) days of the hearing.
+If the Hearing Officer or SCP is unable to issue the written decision within five (5) days, they shall provide notice of the delay to the Student Organization and the Dean of Students.
+A new deadline will be determined by the Dean of Students. - h.
+In cases involving allegations of crimes of violence, as defined in the Family Educational Rights and Privacy Act (FERPA) and other applicable law, the Dean of Students shall notify the alleged victim(s) of the final outcome. - If the Student Organization is found responsible, the development of sanctions will take place as described in Section 6-510.